Dareen99darwin/Thesis/README.md

 It explores how LLMs and geospatial data can be used to support business decisions in the Moscow commercial landscape.

 ## Tools Used
-- Python (pandas, geopandas, spaCy, folium)
+- Python (pandas, geopandas, numpy, folium, matplotlib)
 - Google Colab
 - NLP & geospatial analysis